danna-aa/BurgerBoy/README.md

 ![](https://media.giphy.com/media/Qs7mDvmAzVpJNRcdO5/giphy.gif)

 ## About
-Burger Boy is a side-scroller game developed in Javascript.
+BurgerBoy is a side-scroller game developed in Javascript.